RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/40-MAT.md

 <sup>16</sup> And said unto him, Hearest thou what these say?
 And Jesus saith unto them, Yea; have ye never read, Out of the mouth of babes and sucklings thou hast perfected praise?
 <sup>17</sup> And he left them, and went out of the city into Bethany; and he lodged there.
 <sup>18</sup> Now in the morning as he returned into the city, he hungered.
-<sup>19</sup> And when he saw a fig tree in the way, he came to it, and found nothing thereon , but leaves only, and said unto it, Let no fruit grow on thee henceforward for ever.
+<sup>19</sup> And when he saw a fig tree in the way, he came to it, and found nothing thereon, but leaves only, and said unto it, Let no fruit grow on thee henceforward for ever.
 And presently the fig tree withered away.
 <sup>20</sup> And when the disciples saw [it], they marvelled, saying, How soon is the fig tree withered away!
 <sup>21</sup> Jesus answered and said unto them, Verily I say unto you, If ye have faith, and doubt not, ye shall not only do this [which is done] to the fig tree, but also if ye shall say unto this mountain, Be thou removed, and be thou cast into the sea; it shall be done.
 <sup>22</sup> And all things, whatsoever ye shall ask in prayer, believing, ye shall receive.